fabriziogirardi/greenflame-challenge/README.md

 ## About this application

 This application was designed to fulfill a challenge by GreenFlame, in order to continue the process of a job position request.
-It was build using Laravel 8
+It was built using Laravel 8

 Inside `01-challenge-requirements` folder, you can find a .pdf file containing the requirements (in spanish), two SQL Dumps used to create the migrations, and two images presenting the structure of the front end requirements.